ishaksebsib/agentfs/README.md

 hello from agent
 ```

-You can mount an agent filesystem using FUSE:
+You can mount an agent filesystem using FUSE (Linux) or NFS (macOS):

 ```bash
 $ agentfs mount my-agent ./mnt